Skip to main content

 DEV_MODE="false"

 You MUST replace at least the first 4 environment variables.
-You can generate a new DOCKER_COMPOSE_JWT_SECRET
+You can generate a new DOCKER_COMPOSE_JWT_SECRET and DOCKER_COMPOSE_SERVICE_KEY by running the following command:

 npm run palico generate secret